Program: Hoshino, Yuuki | Sound: Niikura, Kouji | Screenplay: Suda, Goichi

 Depending on whether or not Mika remembers the name of the meeting spot she agreed with Arisa can go a few different ways, but what it boils down to is that either Mika insists to go look for Rumi who had, in the meantime, gone off on her own, or Arisa will ditch her after finding a flyer for a nearby show of Violence Kono, the schoolgirl killing pro-wrestler, who Mika hilariously mistakes for a porn actor.
 Either way, Arisa will wait for Mika at Tea House RANK as she looks for Rumi.
 The names of the businesses on the street are mostly horrible, “American Toys”, “Miserable Lie”, “Dream Mart” and “Asura music instruments.”

 Mika eventually meets up with Rumi, but when they go back for Arisa they found out she has deserted them.
 An argument erupts between the two, with Rumi chastising Mika for her own naïveté in being so trustful of her “friends”.
-Mika insists that Chisato and Yukari are dear friends who’d always help her out, and criticizes both Rumi’s and her brother’s behavior.
-(Interestingly, neither Mika nor Rumi acknowledge Sumio’s death in this scene.)
+Mika insists that Chisato and Yukari are dear friends who’d always help her out, and tells Rumi that “what happened to her brother” (notice how Mika does not specifically acknowledge that he died) is no excuse for acting out.

 Mika ultimately decides to follow her, but she is once again ambushed by her stalker.
 She manages to escape and berates Yayoi for failing to help her, to which Yayoi replies that she didn’t really see a reason to.
 After again chastising Mika over her trustful nature, Yayoi leaves, letting the stalker capture her.

-Now that she’s dead, there’s noone protecting Ryo.
-He subsequently decides to follow her, and she takes him to an underground nightclub.
+Yayoi claims that she merely took Mika to “the one she wanted to see” (Arisa, but Yayoi actually led her to her stalker.) and invites Ryo to follow her.
+She then takes him to an underground nightclub.
 At the same time, we are shown that Mika has fallen into the grip of her potential rapist, but Chisato and Yukari manage to find her.

 In the backroom of the night club, Ryo meets with Mithra, Yayoi resting on his lap.
-Ryo tells the duo that he won’t let them get away with whatever they’re planning, to which Mithra replies that there’s nothing he can do.
+Ryo tells the duo that he will never forgive them, to which Mithra replies that there’s nothing he can do.

 Obviously Yayoi just lured Ryo away from the scene after leading Mika into an ambush in order to separate the two and lead to Mika’s rape or even death, but fortunately, we are shown that Chisato and Yukari managed to rescue her, proving both Yayoi and Rumi wrong in their assessment of friendship.